jmainpri/move3d-launch/README.md

     ./install-ubuntu.sh

-the proceedure can be quite long.
-The script may prompt for sudo privileges when installing system dependencies.
+The proceedure can be quite long.
+The script may prompt for sudo privileges or whether to proceed when installing system dependencies.
 It will append to ~/.bashrc, so when the software is compiled, make sure the environment variables have been set correctly:

     source ~/.bashrc
     echo "HOME_MOVE3D= "$HOME_MOVE3D